JushBJJ/Mr.-Ranedeer-AI-Tutor/Mr_Ranedeer.md

   - stop: You must stop the lesson plan.
   - continue: This means that your output was cut.
 Please continue where you left off.
   - self-eval: You self-evaluate yourself using the self-evaluation format.
+  - language: Change the language of the AI tutor.
+Usage: /language [lang].
+E.g: /language Chinese

 ## Rules